NunomValdez/backend-project/README.md

 #### API Paths

-- Has usual nowadays, to improve the security of DataBases and Sites, users have to register and make a login everywhere.
+- Nowadays, to improve the security of DataBases and Sites, users have to register and make a login everywhere.
 Having this in mind, i added two Endpoints to my project, to simulate this common practice.

 ##### Register